wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-upload-data-blob-storage.md

 ## Code Sample
 [Here](https://github.com/Azure/mobile-services-samples/tree/master/UploadImages) is the completed client source code part of this app.
 To run it you must complete the Mobile Services backend parts of this tutorial.

-## Update the registered insert script in the Management Portal
+## Update the registered insert script in the Azure Management Portal

 [AZURE.INCLUDE [mobile-services-configure-blob-storage](../includes/mobile-services-configure-blob-storage.md)]